Sixty-miler: Interwar period

 In March 1920, a small wooden twin-screw sixty-miler Queen Bee ran over a submerged object off Long Reef, breaking the tailshaft of one of her two propellers.
 Later in the same year, she collided with Moorabool, near 'The Dyke', and later, in February 1921, also at 'The Dyke', she collided with the full-rigged ship Cumberland.
 In September 1922, her luck ran out, when she foundered off Broken Bay carrying a load of coal.
 Her crew all survived after rowing a boat to Palm Beach.

-Two sixty-milers, Wallsend and Meeinderry, collided off Red Head, in May 1922.
+Two sixty-milers, Wallsend and Meeinderry, collided off Redhead, in May 1922.
 The Meeinderry made it back to Newcastle but sank just inside the breakwater.

 Belbowrie escaped serious damage, in June 1923, when she ran aground on a sandy bottom at Doughboy Point—a small rock headland to the east of Boat Harbour—five miles north of Cronulla.

-In August 1923, the small wooden sixty-miler Austral (157 tons), was fortunate to escape almost unharmed, after running aground on the Sow and Pigs Reef, in Sydney Harbour.
-In April 1924, laden with coal, foundered off Barrenjoey Head.
+In August 1923, the small wooden sixty-miler, Austral (157 tons), was fortunate to escape almost unharmed, after running aground on the Sow and Pigs Reef, in Sydney Harbour.
+In April 1924, laden with coal, she foundered off Barrenjoey Head.
 One life was lost.
 The survivors rowed for six-hours to reach the shore.

 In 1924, in an incident involving two sixty-milers at The Basin, Belbowrie struck Audry D. amidship.
 Audrey D., in 1935, by then a lighter on Sydney Harbour, caught fire at her moorings in Snail Bay.

-In October 1924, the bow of the fully-laden Malachite struck the steel understructure of the eastern stationary part of the Glebe Island Bridge and her mast hit the superstructure; the ship was badly damaged and the bridge structure was displaced by two inches, resulting in the tram rails of the swing and stationary parts of the bridge no longer meeting.In May 1925, Wallsend, while on the wrong side of the channel, collided with the steamer Coombar in Sydney Harbour.
+In October 1924, the bow of the fully-laden Malachite struck the steel understructure of the eastern stationary part of the Glebe Island Bridge and her mast hit the superstructure; the ship was badly damaged and the bridge structure was displaced by two inches, resulting in the tram rails of the swing and stationary parts of the bridge no longer meeting.

+In May 1925, Wallsend, while on the wrong side of the channel, collided with the steamer Coombar in Sydney Harbour.
 In October 1925, Wallsend collided, yet again, with another sixty-miler, Bealiba, at night, off Nobbys Head at the entrance to the Hunter River; both vessels were damaged but were able to return to port.